GSTT-CSC/QMS-Template/README.md

 - Polite debate is encouraged, and discussions will be fed back to the MHRA.

 ### Roadmap

+We will provide updates to this repo periodically to reflect new risks and new functionality.

 1. Implement MHRA guidance for AIaMD in SOP's and templates
 2. A wiki to help set up QMS and useful info on regulations and deployment platforms.